eguomin/microImageLib/README.md

 **1. Windows 10**

 The TIFF library and FFTW libraries are required and already included in this repo as lib dependencies.
-Users only need to open the Visual Studio solution
+Users only need to open the Visual Studio solution file:

 ```posh
 microImageLib.sln